 - Make sure to avoid brown onion paste.

-- Managing temperature to cook meat is important.
+- Managing the temperature to cook meat is important.
 Watch the video tutorial to manage different levels of heat on each step of korma cooking.

 - Adding of Garam Masala (Whole & Ground) is important to make aromatic korma curry.